Blogging has come a long way in the past few years.

 A few pointers in case you plan to use this technique to monetize your blog:

 - Make the links in the sponsored articles no-follow.
 Making a link no-follow means that it will not contribute to improving search engine rankings.
-Pinch of Yum no-follows all links and still get a lot of sponsored articles as it gives the sponsors visibility in front of a huge audience.
+Pinch of Yum no-follows all links and still gets a lot of sponsored articles as it gives the sponsors visibility in front of a huge audience.

 - Make these links live for a limited period of time.
 For example, you may want to charge money in exchange for a link that will stay live for 1 month or 3 months, and then it will be removed unless renewed.
-If you can get a couple of such deals, you can make decent recurring income.
+If you can get a couple of such deals, you can make a decent recurring income.

 Upsell to Your Existing Customers

 It’s easiest to sell to people who already trust you and have bought from you in the past.

 If you have an info product (an Ebook or a video course), you can create another one that your existing customers will find useful.

 Another good upsell is offering personal coaching.
 This could be one-on-one coaching or group coaching.